sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 ## The classic way

 Say you are creating a mixin that is relatively complex in scope and will consume a large number of arguments due to the number of alternative outcomes.
 We have all done it, I know I sure have.
-In the following example I am using a `button` mixin, the second most overly-engineered solution next to Grids, so the following code shouldn't seem that crazy to you:
+In the following example I am using a button mixin, one of the most frequently written and over-engineered solution after Grids, so the following code shouldn't seem that crazy to you:

 {% highlight scss %}
 @mixin core-button($color, $background-color, $border-color, $background-hover, $border-color-hover, $background-active, $border-color-active) {